 The goal is for the student to produce an honors thesis.
 As a first step the student will complete an honors seminar at the 3000 or 4000 level and earn a grade of ‘B’ or higher.
 There are several ways to fulfill this requirement:

-- Contract to complete His 3510 as an independent study.
-It will be the student's responsibility to contact a suitable professor in the department willing to work with them and to complete the "Honors Course Contract", “Independent Study Course Form”, and the “Special Course Form” available from the History Department.
+- Contract to complete HIS 3510 as an independent study.
+It will be the student's responsibility to contact a suitable professor in the department willing to work with them, and to complete the "Honors Course Contract", “Independent Study Course Form”, and the “Special Course Form” available from the History Department Office.

-- Take an existing scheduled course as a special section (410) contract course.
+- Take an existing scheduled course as a special section (410) honors contract course.
 The "Honors Course Contract" and “Special Course Form” are needed – and are available from the History Department Office.

 - Take a regularly scheduled History Honors course (section 410).
 This requires no paperwork since the student simply registers for the course and receives honors credit.

 Once the 3-hour honors seminar is completed, the student must complete the following two courses that require a special form for registration – please visit the History Department Office for the “Independent Study Course Form” and the “Special Course Form” for these courses.
-At this stage the student should also send a thesis proposal to the History Honors Committee that includes the following:
+At this stage, the student should also send a thesis proposal to the History Honors Committee that includes the following:

 - A brief description of the proposed research project